CharlesDouxPro/answer-deepki/README.md

 it will generate the outputs.

-The inputs are already set in the cmd docker line, but can be overides easily by using :
+The inputs are already set in the Docker CMD line but can be easily overridden by using :

 ```bash
 docker run -v $(pwd):/workspace deepki-container python main.py --ref_lat <latitude> --ref_lon <longitude> --url <csv_file_url>